Syllabus | Schedule | Homework & Assignments | Resources | Materials Links | Blog

 LAB POLICIES

-LAB HOURS (FALL 2007)
+LAB HOURS

 DISCLAIMER

 • Projects created in this course may be used by the Department for purposes of promotion for students, the Department, or the University in general.
 The Department may also use these materials for instructional purposes in future courses.
+The Instructor may also use your projects as examples of work completed in the class.